jadounrahul/kartsnms/doc/Extensions/Smokeping.md

 Most likely, content wasn't fully removed from the `*** Probes ***` `*** Targets***` stanza's as instructed.
-If you're trying to integrate LibreNMS, smokeping *and* another source of configuration, you're probably trying to redefine a module (e.g. '+ FPing' more than once) or stanza.
+If you're trying to integrate KartsNMS, smokeping *and* another source of configuration, you're probably trying to redefine a module (e.g. '+ FPing' more than once) or stanza.
 Otherwise, look again at the instructions.

 ### Mandatory variable 'probe' not defined
 The target block must have a default probe.
 If you follow the instructions you will have one.
-If you're trying to integrate LibreNMS, smokeping *and* another source of configuration, you need to make sure there are no duplicate or missing definitions.
+If you're trying to integrate KartsNMS, smokeping *and* another source of configuration, you need to make sure there are no duplicate or missing definitions.